 Diane Morrison, PhD, University of Washington, Professor Emeritus.
 Sexuality, attitude-behavior relationshi, and health-related decision making.

 Leon Preston, MSW, University of Washington, Lecturer Emeritus

 Cheryl A. Richey, DSW, University of California, Berkeley.
 Professor Emeritus.
 Gender issues, social skills training, and cognitive-behavioral treatment approaches.

 Roger Roffman, DSW, University of California, Berkeley.
 Professor Emeritus.
 Alcohol and substance abuse prevention, HIV/AIDS prevention, and research and practice methods.

 Sue Sohng, PhD, University of Pittsburgh, Associate Professor, Emeritus

 E.C.
 Teather, MSW, Associate Professor Emeritus.
 Child and family welfare, inter-professional collaboration and social work in public schools.

-Dorothy van Soest, DSW, Catholic University, Professor and Dean Emeritus.
+Dorothy van Soest, DSW, Catholic University, Professor Emeritus.
 Violence prevention, the global crisis of violence, cultural diversity and social justice issues.